 - Partnership for Evaluation, Research and Implementation

 Many of our research and training initiatives are multidisciplinary and multi-institutional partnerships that address social problems, social-work practice and social policy.
 There is a strong emphasis upon dissemination—using cutting-edge knowledge to enhance practice and service delivery in the community.
 Our reach is local, national and international.
 Our centers also provide opportunities for students to participate in all aspects of the research process.

 The Begun Center for Violence Prevention Research and Education is home to a distinguished group of more than 50 applied community-based research, evaluation, training and technical assistance specialists in operation for more than 20 years.
 With grants and contracts totaling more than $7 million annually, the center serves as a research partner to various local, state and national nonprofit, foundation and government organizations to learn innovative ways to address some of society's most pressing problems.

-The Center for Innovative Practices (CIP) is a training and technical assistance center based within the Begun Center.
-For 20 years, it has provided support to community-based agencies that seek to implement interventions that improve outcomes for youth and families.
+The Center for Innovative Practices (CIP) is a training and technical assistance center housed within the Begun Center.
+A recognized Center of Excellence, it has provided support to community-based agencies that seek to implement interventions that improve outcomes for youth and families for over 20 years.
 These interventions are evidence-based and specific to the needs of the organization and community.
 CIP provides initial training of the particular intervention(s) to the organization, then continues to support the work through technical assistance and consultation.

 Established in April 2018, the Center on Trauma and Adversity aims to reduce the impact of trauma and adversity through advanced training and integrated research to develop a skilled trauma-informed workforce.
 Led by founding director Megan R. Holmes, PhD, the Trauma Center was created with a group of Mandel School faculty to respond to the need for trauma-focused research and the development of trained social workers who can effectively assess, intervene and treat people and communities affected by trauma—to help them experience healing, overcome adversity, reduce suffering and achieve recovery and resilience.